Encoded Jamming Secure Communication for RIS-Assisted Systems: Introduction

 \section{Introduction}

-\IEEEPARstart{P}hysical layer security (PLS) has emerged as a key technology for safeguarding wireless communications, exploiting inherent channel characteristics to achieve information-theoretic security without incurring cryptographic overhead \cite{ref10}.
-However, the achievable secrecy rate---defined as the difference between the mutual information (MI) of the base station (BS)--legitimate user link and that of the BS--eavesdropper (Eve) link---is fundamentally constrained by the relative quality of these two links \cite{chuRobustBeamformingTechniques2015}.
-To address this limitation, artificial noise (AN) injection \cite{7079465}, \cite{wuSecureMassiveMIMO2016} and cooperative jamming (CJ) strategies \cite{tekin2008general, li2014secrecy} have been investigated.
+\IEEEPARstart{P}hysical layer security (PLS) has emerged as a key technology for safeguarding wireless communications, exploiting channel characteristics to achieve information-theoretic security without incurring cryptographic overhead~\cite{ref10}.
+However, the achievable secrecy rate, defined as the difference between the mutual information of the \gls{bs}--\gls{ue} link and that of the \gls{bs}--\gls{eve} link, is constrained by the relative quality of these links~\cite{chuRobustBeamformingTechniques2015}.
+To address this, artificial noise (AN) injection~\cite{wuSecureMassiveMIMO2016},~\cite{7079465} and cooperative jamming (CJ) strategies~\cite{tekin2008general,li2014secrecy} have been investigated.